 The 1-4 Opti and 420 classes are Intro to Racing classes.
 It is expected that sailors will compete in most of the Wednesday night races at the dock and be willing to attend some Friday regattas at yacht clubs across the south shore.

-Race Teams meet from 10 am to 4 pm with a lunch break (unsupervised) from noon until 1 pm.
-The race teams compete in some weekend regattas across the south shore as well as some Friday junior regattas.
+Race Teams meet from 10 a.m. to 4 p.m. with a lunch break (unsupervised) from approximately noon until 1 pm.
+The race teams compete in Friday Junior Regattas along the South Shore, as well as at occasional weekend regattas.
 Opti Race Team sailors must own their own boat and dolly.
 420 Race Team members must register as a team (skipper and crew) and one of the participants must own a 420 and dolly.

 Our race teams consistently dominate racing across the Great South Bay.
 Our sailors have gone on to compete not only across the country, but also internationally.